jazzyfresh/rust-book-abridged/chapters/chapter_3.md

   // let's make u256 happen!
   ```
 * you can get a kind of temporary mutability with shadowing.
-  there's two ways to do this
+  there's two ways to do this:
-  1. redeclaration
+  - 1) redeclaration
     ```rust
     let spaces = "    ";
     let spaces = spaces.len();
     ```
-    this is useful for initialization of a variable that can be
+    - this is useful for initialization of a variable that can be
       immutable for the rest of the lifetime of the program.
       this is kind of similar to the Builder Pattern seen in Java,
       but in different statements rather than chained functions.
       it is also useful as you can redeclare a variable with different
       types. it lets us avoid declaring variables of different types,
       with the type appended to the name, like `spaces_str` and `spaces_num`.
-  2. scope
+  - 2) scope
     ```rust
     let x = 2;
     {